 Sterling Silver Coral Pendant

 Sterling Silver Coral Pendant handmade by Artie Yellowhorse and daughters.
-This pretty, bright red Mediterranean coral pendant set in sterling silver measures 2″ L x 1-3/4″ W.
+This pretty, bright red Mediterranean coral pendant with silver rope and bead trim.
+It measures 2 inches x 3/4 inch.

 History of Coral